This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Resolution of Concerns

-(37) Any issues or concerns regarding determinations made under this policy should be referred to relevant Senior Manager, or to the Director, People and Workforce Strategy.
+(37) Any issues or concerns regarding determinations made under this policy should be referred to relevant Senior Manager, or to the Chief People and Culture Officer.

 Breach of Policy